Coolest Homemade Angel Costume Ideas

 I braided several strands of the same length of the gold craft wire and wired into a round halo.
 Then I wired a piece of wire to the head band that would stand up and attach to the halo, making it “hover” about 4 or 5 inches above the head.
 And then you have an adorable angel costume that you can use for Christmas time too!

 Total Spent: $40

 I started with window screen and cut wing shape out in one piece.
-I used cotton batting with clear fish line to bunch and stitch it on to the screen, both sides.
+Then, I used cotton batting with clear fish line to bunch and stitch it on to the screen, both sides.
 I also turned over with pliers the edges of the screen, rather pokey if you don’t.
-I used straps from an old backpack covered with batting, then wired it into the wire screen top and bottom securely (backpack wings!).
+I used straps from an old backpack covered with batting.
+Then, I wired it into the wire screen top and bottom securely (backpack wings!).